-LittleBigHelp is an NGO established in Denmark in 2010 to create better opportunities for vulnerable children and adults in India.
-LittleBigHelp runs 25 projects to empower individuals who don't have access to the same human rights, healthcare and educational opportunities as in developed countries
+LittleBigHelp is an NGO founded in Denmark in 2010, aimed at creating better opportunities for vulnerable children and adults in India.
+The organization runs 25 projects focused on empowering individuals who lack access to basic human rights, healthcare, and education, which are more easily available in other parts of the world.